 So, you should not really be asking yourself whether a glass bowl is OK in an air fryer, but more about if you should be using it in an air fryer in the first place!!

 Actually, yes there are.
 Cooking certain types of food in an air fryer does require some kind of solid cookware, which defies the usual advice of letting the air flow freely around your food in an air fryer.

 The most obvious one is cooking a cake.
-Of course, cake mixture needs to be held in place by a solid object.
-In the video below, an Indian (Youtube) celebrity chef cooks a cake in this exact way.
+Of course, cake mixture needs to be held in place by a solid object as it is baking.
+In the video below, an Indian (Youtube) celebrity chef is baking a cake in this exact way.
 He puts a small cake pan into his airfryer (which has no holes to let the air flow) and it comes out fine.

 If you do decide that your recipe needs some kind of solid cooking pan, whether it be glass or not, you should still remember the air flow factor.
 Although you cannot get air flow around the food itself, you should still make sure you get good airflow around the cookware you are using.